-- Cloth face covering should be used for employees working in close proximity. - Field fever tests may need to administered before employees allowed to enter an active construction site.
+• Masks should be used for employees working in close proximity.

+• Field fever tests should be administered before employees allowed to enter an active construction site.

-- •All equipment, materials and tools will be sanitized at the beginning of the workday. - •Provide required hand-washing stations.
+- All equipment, materials and tools will be sanitized at the beginning of the workday and upon delivery by a third party. - Provide required hand-washing stations.